Dynamic flux surrogate-based partitioned methods for interface problems

-In so doing, we save approximately $(N_{\sf FS} - n_{l,\gamma})(2N_{\sf FS} - 1)$ flops compared to the cost of the full size operator $A$.
-The truncation of the DMD operator is another key distinction between the conventional use of the DMD approach and its application as a surrogate for interface flux dynamics.
+In so doing, we save approximately $(N - n_{l,\gamma})(2N - 1)$ flops compared to the cost of the full size operator $A$.
+The truncation of $\mathbf{A}$ to obtain $\mathbf{A}_\lambda$ is another key distinction between the conventional use of DMD and its application to obtain dynamic interface flux surrogates.